 If there is unapproved protected production data in a non-production environment, the data must be purged.
 Any protected production data on a BIT-developed system that was moved to a non-production environment prior to this policy going into effect must be approved or purged.
-Any protected production data on BIT-hosted Contractor-developed system that was moved to a non-production environment prior to this policy going into effect must be approved by November 7, 2018 or purged.
+Any protected production data on BIT-hosted Contractor-developed system that was moved to a non-production environment prior to this policy going into effect must be approved or purged.
+Note that protected production data on BIT-hosted Contractor-developed system that was moved to a non-production environment prior to this policy going into effect must be approved by November 7, 2018 or purged.